 Becoming an authorized user on a credit card can impact a teen’s credit score and build their credit history.
 That’s because when a teenager becomes an authorized user on a credit card, the credit card issuer will begin to report the account activity to the three major credit bureaus (TransUnion, Equifax, and Experian).

-It’s also important to double check that the credit card issuer is reporting the behavior of the authorized user to the three main credit bureaus.
-Some credit card issuers, like American Express and Wells Fargo, accept authorized users who are under the age of 18 but don’t report their behavior to the credit bureaus until they come of legal age — which won’t help the teen build their credit history or improve their credit score.
+• It’s also wise to double-check that the credit card issuer is reporting the behavior of the authorized user to the three main credit bureaus.
+Some credit card issuers, like Wells Fargo, accept authorized users who are under the age of 18 but don’t report their behavior to the credit bureaus until they come of legal age — which won’t help the teen build their credit history or credit score.

 Credit Card Options for 16-Year-Olds

-If becoming an authorized user isn’t a good fit, 16 year olds have other options.
-Teens may find that a debit card or prepaid card can give them the convenience of using a credit card without actually having a credit card or borrowing any money.
+If becoming an authorized user isn’t a good fit, 16-year-olds have other options.
+Teens may find that a debit card or prepaid card can give them the convenience of using a card without actually having a credit card or borrowing any money.

-Meanwhile, prepaid cards can be purchased at grocery stores, gas stations, and pharmacies, and they can be loaded with a set amount of money.
+Another option: prepaid cards, which can be purchased at grocery stores, gas stations, and pharmacies.
+These can be loaded with a set amount of money.
 The user can then spend as much as the prepaid card is worth.

 Neither a debit card nor a prepaid card will help teens build their credit score, nor do they offer the protections a credit card does, like requesting a credit card chargeback if there’s an incorrect charge.
 However, these options can get teens used to the concept of not overspending when shopping with a card instead of cash.